HandMatt/rusty-roguelike/readme.md

    cargo run
    ```

-   The game should launch in a new window, have fun!
+   The game should launch in a new window.
+Have fun!

 <p align="center">
   <img src="" />